An explicit solution to the weak Schottky problem: Introduction

 One can say that the theory we deal with here began with Riemann's papers~\cite{riemann1} and~\cite{riemann2}.
 In~\cite{riemann2} in particular it seems clear that Riemann was working towards understanding what we now think of as the Schottky problem, even though the main immediate application was a proof of the Jacobi inversion theorem.
 The field then blossomed, with a flurry of activity by A.~Krazer, W.~Wirtinger, M.~Noether, F.~Schottky, G.~Frobenius, H.~Baker, and many others --- see the many references in~\cite{rafabook}.
 In the middle of the 20th century the interest in the Schottky problem seems to have waned, probably due to the fact that the length of the identities increased exponentially, and not much new was discovered on the classical Schottky problem.
 The interest in the subject was then rekindled in the 1970s in particular by Rauch's rediscovery of~\cite{scju}, where what are now called the Schottky-Jung proportionalities were stated without proof.
 These were proven rigorously by the first author~\cite{fasc}, and their connection with the Schottky problem was discussed in~\cite{farascju}.
 A period of intense activity followed, including Mumford's development of the algebraic theory of the theta function, and integrable systems entering the picture.

-Various approaches to the Schottky problem were developed by the 1980s, and various geometric solutions to the problem were then obtained (see eg.~surveys~\cite{vgsurvey,grschottky} for more details).
-Igusa~\cite{igusagen4} and Freitag~\cite{freitaggen4} showed that Schottky's original equation~\cite{schottky} is indeed the solution to the Schottky problem in genus 4; Arbarello and De Concini~\cite{adc} showed that there exists a finite set of equations in theta constants and their derivatives that characterize Jacobians (however, making them explicit requires elimination of $3g$ complex numbers from a system of equations); Shiota~ \cite{shiota} proved Novikov's conjecture characterizing Jacobians by their theta function satisfying the KP equation, and various other approaches were developed.
+Various approaches to the Schottky problem were developed by the 1980s, and various geometric solutions to the problem were then obtained (surveyed eg.~in~\cite{vgsurvey,grschottky}).
+Igusa~\cite{igusagen4} and Freitag~\cite{freitaggen4} showed that Schottky's original equation~\cite{schottky} gives indeed the solution to the Schottky problem in genus 4.
+Accola~\cite{acc} gave a collection of equations in theta constants that characterize the Jacobian locus in genus 5, up to additional irreducible components.
+Arbarello and De Concini~\cite{adc} showed that there exists a finite set of equations in theta constants and their derivatives that characterize Jacobians (however, making them explicit requires elimination of $3g$ complex numbers from a system of equations).
+Shiota~\cite{shiota} proved Novikov's conjecture characterizing Jacobians by their theta function satisfying the KP equation, and various other approaches were developed.

 In a spirit closest to the current paper, van Geemen~\cite{vgeemenscju} and Donagi~\cite{donagiscju} showed that the classical Schottky-Jung approach gave a weak solution to the Schottky problem --- however, their results do not lead to explicit equations, as we will explain shortly.